-- (a) The employer is to ensure that supervisors and managers are aware that the tasks allocated to employees must not exceed what can reasonably be performed in the hours for which they are employed. - (b) The employer is to ensure that supervisors and managers implement procedures to monitor the hours worked of the employees they supervise and where employees regularly work hours in excess of the hours for which they are employed to perform their jobs, changes (technology, responsibility, and extra resources) will be implemented. - (c) To minimise workload issues the employer is to make every effort to ensure vacancies are filled within three months.
-If it appears likely this period will be exceeded supervisors and/or managers will consult affected employees, giving the reasons why the vacancy will not be filled and advising how the workloads will be managed having regard to (a) and (b) above. - (d) In most circumstances temporary vacancies will be filled as they arise.
+- (a) The employer is to ensure that supervisors and managers are aware that the tasks allocated to employees must not exceed what can reasonably be performed in the hours for which they are employed. - (b) The employer is to ensure that supervisors and managers implement procedures to monitor the hours worked of the employees they supervise and where employees regularly work hours in excess of the hours for which they are employed to perform their jobs, changes (technology, responsibility, and extra resources) will be implemented. - (c) An employee who believes they have been allocated duties that exceed those that can be reasonably performed in the time allocated for them to be undertaken should formally advise their manager.
+Where practicable to do so the employee should suggest how their allocated tasks can be prioritised. - (d) A manager who has been advised in accordance with sub-clause (c) should respond promptly to the employee's concerns.
+Where the manager acknowledges the workload is excessive the response should include a plan to reduce the workload to a manageable level.
+If the manager does not accept that the workload is excessive the response should outline such reasons. - (e) To minimise workload issues the employer is to make every effort to ensure vacancies are filled within three months.
+If it appears likely this period will be exceeded supervisors and/or managers will consult affected employees, giving the reasons why the vacancy will not be filled and advising how the workloads will be managed having regard to (a) and (b) above. - (f) In most circumstances temporary vacancies will be filled as they arise.
 Where a vacancy is not to be filled supervisors and managers will consult affected employees, giving the reasons why the vacancy will not be filled and advising how the workload will be managed having regard to (a) and (b) above.